The Lady of Rage plays Miss Cleo in new movie, gives advice to Ice Spice

 YouTube video

-Did you ever feel pressured to always wear afro puffs publicly?
+Did you ever feel pressured to always wear Afro puffs publicly?

+Yes.
 I tried to do other styles, and every time I showed up with a different style, it was, “Where are the puffs?
 Where are the puffs?”
 So, I just started wearing the puffs everywhere when I had to perform.

-Even before that, I told Dre I wanted to ‘loc my hair.
+Even before that, I told Dre I wanted to lock my hair.
 He was like, “No, you can’t do that.
 This is what you have to look like.
 This is your style.
 This is what it is.”

 So I stuck with them.
 I stuck with the puffs.
 On my Instagram page a couple of months ago, I was talking to the audience while doing my hair, and said, “Well, this may be the last time I rock the puffs because I want to try something new.”

 People were like, “No, don’t do it.”
 And some people were like, “Well, you have that option.
 You can change your style, you can do this and that, and you’re a woman, and that’s what we do.”
+This is a new look, and one of many I will present.

 YouTube video